-The cooling system in your vehicle regulates the temperature of your engine and other components under the hood.
-The cooling system flows coolant through a water pump located between the engine and radiator.
-Through the assistance of the radiator, cooler air is formed to lower the temperature of the engine coolant, which in return keeps your vehicle at a steady temperature.
+Your vehicle’s cooling system regulates the temperature of your engine and other components under the hood, flowing coolant through a water pump located between the engine and radiator.
+With help from the radiator, cooler air is then formed to lower the temperature of the engine coolant, which in turn keeps your vehicle at a steady temperature.
 High engine temperatures can cause serious damage to your vehicle, so if any component of the cooling system is not working correctly, it needs to be serviced as soon as possible.
 Here are some of the signs your cooling system may need to be serviced:

 Temperature gauge is too high or too low.
 When everything in your vehicle is running smoothly, your temperature gauge will stay in the “normal zone”, which is the middle point between high and low.
 If your cooling system isn’t working properly, your temperature gauge could read too high or low.
 This could be due to a blocked cooling fan, or another component not working properly.
 If this happens, we recommend that you bring your vehicle into our service center at Graff Bay City, so we can give it a full inspection.